-10 years ago, way back in 2011, I discovered the magic of Visible Thinking and starting developing Visible Thinking in the Museum – my method that uses thinking routines to help question formulation and structure, along with facilitation techniques, collaborative learning and museum education practices.
+In 2011, I discovered the magic of Visible Thinking and starting developing Visible Thinking in the Museum – an approach that takes elements of a framework called Visible Thinking and combines them with museum education practices, facilitation techniques, questioning strategies and coaching tools.

-Visible Thinking in the Museum is an easy-to-follow method that allows educators like you to confidently design, lead and manage engaging inquiry-led sessions with art, objects and ideas for any audience.
+Visible Thinking in the Museum is an easy-to-follow approach that allows educators to confidently design, lead and manage engaging inquiry-led sessions with art, objects and ideas for any audience.
 But how did it come about?
 And why should you use it?
-All will be revealed in this week’s blog post – 10 years of Visible Thinking in the Museum!

 How did Visible Thinking in the Museum start?